aimms/how-to/Articles/310/310-incident-handling-for-organizations.rst

 #.  `Do you know, why I had to wait a lot longer before the solution appeared?`

-    Again, the causes are several, for instance: slow internet connection used to obtain data, the solution algorithm needed significantly more time for this instance, or something else entirely.
+    Again, the causes are several, for instance: slow internet connection used to obtain data, the solution algorithm needed significantly more time for this instance or something else entirely.

     The specialist that helps the end-user with this question, may very well benefit from profiling information.